ramyananth/CSC505-Fall-2018-NCSU/README.md

 The first line of input contains two integers separated by a space: the number of vertices |V| (1<=|V|<=50), and the number of edges |E| (0<=|E|<=100).
 The next |E| lines each describes an undirected edge.
 An edge is described by three integers separated by space: the end-points u and v (0<=u, v<=|V|-1), and the cost w(u,v) (0<=w(u,v)<=1000).
 The last line of input contains the source-destination s and t (0<=s, t<=|V|-1) separated by space.

 Your program should print two lines.
 In the first line, output the cost of the optimal path computed by your algorithm.
 In the second line, output the sequence of vertices in the path (for details, see the problem description) separated by spaces.
 Do not print an extra space after the last vertex in the sequence; do print a newline after the sequence.
 You can assume that there will always be a solution.

+4. Creature-Prolog

+Here is a database of facts and rules.

+Creatures come in two types: humans and birds.
+One type of human is a man.
+One type of bird is a turkey.
+Louis is a man.
+Albert is a man.
+Frank is a turkey.
+a.
+Louis is a man, Louis is a human, and Louis is a creature.
+b.
+Albert is a man, Albert is a human, and Albert is a creature.
+c.
+Frank is a turkey, Frank is a bird, and Frank is a creature.